wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 }
 ```

-So that the actually string computation is not done unless log level is configured to print it.
+So that the actual string computation is not done unless log level is configured to print it.

 ## 2. How to Write a Macro

 Different languages have different syntaxes to write a macro.
 On the simpler side, macros in C can only do text substitution.
 On the powerful side, Lisp languages can modify the AST (abstract syntax tree) very easily because the code itself is written as a tree structure.
 The macro in Scala is on the powerful side since it is able to modify the AST even though it may not be as intuitive as Lisp.
 There are multiple ways to do it.
-But essentially, the process it to take the current AST as input and output a new AST.
-The APIs of reading AST input is very similar to reflection APIs (and in fact, sometimes they share some APIs).
+But essentially, the process is to take the current AST as input and output a new AST.
+The APIs of reading AST input are very similar to reflection APIs (and in fact, sometimes they share some APIs).
 Generating a new AST part is more complex.
 In the following sections, we will walk through how to setup a SBT project to write macros, how to read an AST and how to generate a new AST.

 ## 3. Project Setup with SBT